svivian/q2a-edit-history/README.md

 1. Download and extract the files to a subfolder such as `edit-history` inside the `qa-plugins` folder of your Q2A installation.

-2. Go to Admin > Plugins and click the 'Set up edit history' button.
+2. Go to Admin > Plugins and click the link to set up the database.

+3. Under the plugin options, tick the first checkbox to start tracking edits and save.
+Options for the user level allowed to view edits and time for which two edits are counted as separate (aka 'ninja edit time') can be set here.

-3. UPDATE: a `noindex` meta tag is included on the revisions pages by default, but you can still block the pages with robots.txt if you prefer. ~~I recommend blocking search engine access to the post revisions, since it could count as duplicate content.
-Simply add the following two lines to your robots.txt file (where `qa` is your Q2A subfolder if applicable):~~
+4. Search engine access to the revisions pages is blocked via a `noindex` meta tag (to prevent duplicate content issues).
+Optionally, the pages can be blocked using robots.txt as well.
+Add the following two lines (where `qa` is your Q2A subfolder if applicable):

 		User-agent: *
 		Disallow: /qa/revisions/

-Roadmap
+Version history
 -------------------------------------------------

-Here are a few of the planned features for the future:
+### 1.3:

+- Single Sign-On support.
+- Link username in revisions.
+- Fix 'back to post' link.
+- Fix incorrect permissions.
+- Refactor SQL to separate functions.

+### 1.2:

+- Option to control 'ninja' edit time.
+- Fix revision links for any Q2A URL structure.
+- Fix diff_string static warning.
+- Refactor HTML output to separate function.

+### 1.1:

+- Option to restrict revision viewing to any user group (e.g. Registered Users, Moderators, Admins).
+- Add plugin update check

+### Roadmap (possible future features)

 - Page showing recent edits.
 - Allow moderators to roll back revisions, and possibly delete revisions.
-- Access control (e.g. only allow moderators/admins to view revisions).

 Pay What You Like